heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 ### Helpful Skill: General AI background, Science Communication!

-<div id="science-communicator">The service model idea is part of this project as well as there is a legislative need currently.</div>
+<div id="science-communicator">The service model idea is part of this project as well as there is a legislative need currently, mainly  due to the [European Accessibility Act](https://ec.europa.eu/social/main.jsp?catId=1202).</div>

 Once, again please see [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) for details on the context.